DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/Epidemiology.md

 - TODO: "Epidemiology in the Age of IoT: Using Wearable Devices for Public Health Research"
   - Explore how wearable technology can be integrated with data science frameworks to enhance epidemiological studies.

+- TODO: "Machine Learning for Drug Discovery and Epidemiology"
+  - Discuss the intersection of machine learning, bioinformatics, and epidemiology in accelerating drug discovery and personalized medicine.